volume-trader/QuantowerKB/connections/connection-to-rithmic.md

 Sometimes, when connecting to the Rithmic, you may see the error **"**_**Market Data Connection Closed (Broken)".**_ Below we will describe possible reasons and solutions.

 {% hint style="warning" %}
-This error message is most commonly encountered by _**new Rithmic users for various reasons**_ and is not within the control of the Quantower platform.&#x20;
+This error message is most commonly encountered by _**new Rithmic users for various reasons**_ and is not within the control of the VT-Terminal platform.&#x20;
 {% endhint %}

 ![Rithmic error "Market Data Connection Closed" in Quantower](../.gitbook/assets/connections-error-with-rithmic.png)